Fact Sheet

 The Annotated Code of Maryland Education Article § 7-402 requires physical examinations for children entering the Maryland public school system for the first time.
 The examination must be completed in the nine-month period before entering the public school system or in the six-month period after entering the school system.

-5. When are hearing and vision screening done in the public schools?
+5. When are hearing and vision screenings done in public schools?

 The Annotated Code of Maryland Education Article § 7-404 (hearing and vision) mandates screening tests for students in public schools.
 The hearing and vision screenings are required in the year that a student enters a school system, enters the first grade, and enters the eighth or ninth grade.

-6. How are does the school handle medications that students must take in school?
+6. How does the school handle medications that students must take in school?

 When there is a need for a student to receive medication in school, safe and proper administration is essential.
-The Maryland Department of Education and the Maryland Department of Health and Mental Hygiene, and the Maryland State School Health Council has developed guidelines to assist local education agencies and local health departments in the development of their medication administration policies.
-An authorized prescriber must order all prescription medication and over-the counter medications to be given in school.
+The Maryland Department of Education, the Maryland Department of Health and Mental Hygiene, and the Maryland State School Health Council have developed guidelines to assist local education agencies and local health departments in the development of their medication administration policies.
+An authorized prescriber must order all prescription medication and over-the-counter medications to be given in school.
 Consult with the local school health services program for information on the medication administration policy.

 7. How is head lice controlled in the schools?